goschtl/zope/zc.icp/trunk/src/zc/icp/README.txt

 that the portion of the working set a particular handler (server or process) is responsible for can fit in its cache(s).

-Statically configuring that request space partitioning may be difficult, error-prone, or even impossible.
+Statically configuring request space partitioning may be difficult, error-prone, or even impossible.
 In those circumstances it would be nice to let the origin servers provide feedback on whether or not they should handle a particular request.
 That's where ICP comes in.